FlorianSp2000/maximum-diversity-problem/README.md

 # Heuristic Approach towards the Maximum Diversity Problem

-This project implements a **Greedy Randomized Adaptive Search Procedure (GRASP)** for solving combinatorial optimization problems.
+This project implements a **Greedy Randomized Adaptive Search Procedure (GRASP)** in combination with Metaheuristics such as Path Relinking and Tabu Search for solving a combinatorial optimization problem.
 The framework is designed to allow experimentation with different configurations, parameter tuning strategies, and enhancements to improve algorithmic performance.

+## Problem Definition
+The Maximum Diversity Problem (MDP) can be formulated as follows:

+Given a set N = {1, ..., n} of elements and distances d(i,j) between each pair of elements i,j ∈ N, select a subset S ⊆ N of size m that maximizes the sum of distances between all pairs of selected elements:

+maximize   ∑(i,j)∈S d(i,j)
+subject to:
+|S| = m
+S ⊆ N

 ## Features
 - **Constructive Phase**: Generates initial feasible solutions based on a greedy randomized approach.